Ilevou/ChallengeRecyclerview00/README.md

-Getting Started
+✨Getting Started
                                                               ---I HOPE YOU WILL ENJOY IT----

-How to run the program
+✨How to run the program

 Type an item , press "Add" and check if the item is added , Snack bar should be visible when you click on "Add"